phatnguyen080401/Real-Estate-Sale-Analytics/README.md

 # Lambda-architecture
 In this project, we are trying to build data pipeline using Lambda architecture to handle massive quantities of data by taking advantage of both batch and stream processing methods.
-Besides, we also analyze Twitter's tweets.
+Besides, we also analyze New York City taxi data.

 ## Prerequisite
 * Python 3.*
 * Apache Spark 3.2.*
-* Account for Twitter API

 ## Setup
 1. **Config.ini file**